ceos-seo/data_cube_ui/docs/notebook_install.md

 jupyter notebook
 ```

-Open a web browser and navigate to the notebook URL.
-If you are running your browser from the same machine that is
+Open a web browser and go to `localhost:8080` if your browser is running on the same machine as the server.
-hosting the notebooks, you can use `localhost:{jupyter_port_num}` as the URL, where `jupyter_port_num` is the port number set for `c.NotebookApp.port` in the configuration file.
-If you are connecting from another machine, you will need to enter the public IP address of the server in the URL (which can be determined by running the `ifconfig` command on the server) in place of `localhost`.
-You should be greeted with a password field.
+Otherwise run `ifconfig` on the server to get its IP address and go to {ip}:8080.
+Once you successfully connect to the notebook server, you will be greeted with a password field.
 Enter the password from the previous step.

 <a name="using_notebooks"></a> Using the Notebooks
 ========

 Now that your notebook server is running and the Data Cube is set up, you can run any of our examples.

-Open the notebook titled 'Data_Cube_Test' and run through all of the cells using either the "Run" button on the toolbar or `Shift+Enter`.
+Open the notebook titled `Data_Cube_API_Demo` and run through all of the cells using either the button on the toolbar or CTRL+Enter.

-You'll see that a connection to the Data Cube is established, some metadata is queried, and some data is loaded and plotted.
+You'll see that a connection to the Data Cube is established, some metadata is listed, and some data is loaded and plotted.
+Further down the page, you'll see that we are also demonstrating our API that includes getting acquisition dates, scene metadata, and data.

 <a name="next_steps"></a> Next Steps
 ========